NICMx/Jool/doc/usr/mod-run-464xlat.md

 	# Enable SIIT.
 	# We're masking the private network using an EAMT entry.
-	# Traffic towards the Internet (0.0.0.0/0 ie. anything) is to be appended PLAT's prefix.
+	# Traffic towards the Internet is to be appended PLAT's prefix.
-	# Recall that the EAMT has higher precedence than the NAT64 (pool6) prefix.
+	# Recall that the EAMT has higher precedence than the prefix.
-	modprobe jool_siit pool6=64:ff9b::/96 pool4=0.0.0.0/0 errorAddresses=192.168.0.128/25
+	modprobe jool_siit pool6=64:ff9b::/96
 	jool_siit --eamt --add 192.168.0.8/29 2001:db8:2::/125

 _n6_'s packet will have addresses `192.168.0.8` and `203.0.113.24`.
-The former will be translated using the EAMT entry (since it matches `192.168.0.8/29`) and the latter will use the pool6 prefix (because it matches `0.0.0.0/0`).
-We're using `0.0.0.0/0` because we're talking about the whole Internet.
+The former will be translated using the EAMT entry (since it matches `192.168.0.8/29`) and the latter will use the `pool6` prefix (because it doesn't match).

 Also note that _R_ is an average SIIT implementation and you shouldn't think of this installation of Jool as anything other than that.